ninaris90/ninaris90.github.io/content/en/company/index.md

 images: []
 ---

 We believe that a company should not only provide solutions; it should also ask questions.
 Here are some fundamental questions we have about our trade, about the kind of organisation we want to be, and ultimately about our planet.
-We have been thinking about them for a long time, so we link to previous and current efforts of ours (✍).
+We have been thinking about them for a long time, so we link to past and current projects of ours (✍).

 ---

-**The social impact of algorithms**
+**Rethinking the world**

-Current AI is built around a notion of prediction which encourages the reproduction of existing patterns -- the good and the bad.
-Its widespread adoption will mean more entrenchment in the patterns of the past and less freedom to think outside of the box.
-We want to campaign for radical change in the way AI algorithms are built and thought about.
+*Possible Worlds* does what it says on the tin: our organization is concerned about envisaging alternatives to the status quo.
+When it comes to AI, we find that current systems are built around a notion of prediction which encourages the reproduction of existing patterns -- the good and the bad.
+The widespread adoption of such systems means more entrenchment in the patterns of the past and less freedom to think outside of the box.
+We want to campaign for radical change in the way AI algorithms are built and thought about, and make them support human creativity rather than restrict it.
 But how do we start shifting long-lived assumptions about what makes 'good machine learning'?

-✍ See *[The ethics of generalization](https://denotation.io/AI/the-ethics-of-generalization/)*, *[Infinity is not everything](https://denotation.io/blog/infinity-is-not-everything/)* (blog post).
-On radical change and promoting emancipatory social goals: *[The ends of utopian thinking](https://brill.com/display/title/64896?language=en)* (monograph, in press).
+✍  On radical change and promoting emancipatory social goals: *[The ends of utopian thinking](https://brill.com/display/title/64896?language=en)* (monograph, in press).
+More specifically on AI: *[The ethics of generalization](https://denotation.io/AI/the-ethics-of-generalization/)*, *[Infinity is not everything](https://denotation.io/blog/infinity-is-not-everything/)* (blog posts).

 ---